 Note: When you purchase an audio interface or MIDI keyboard controller, you will probably also get a high-end DAW software, such as Ableton Live Lite, Cubase, or Pro Tools.

 If we avoid the expensive but premium DAW’s such as Ableton Live, Cubase, and Pro Tools, there are still some excellent, cheap, or even free software to start music production.

 - Logic Pro X – $199.99

 Musicians who use it: Hardwell, Avicii, Armin Van Buuren, Carl Cox, Above&Beyond, Adele, Kygo, Hot Since 82

 Logic Pro is a MAC running digital audio workstation.
-It is a complete platform that you can record/edit/mix and get from the first idea to final mastering of the track.
-It is no mistake that the biggest names of the music industry use this software to produce their songs.
+It is a complete platform that you can record/edit/mix and get from the first idea to the final mastering of the track.
+It is no mistake that the most prominent names of the music industry use this software to produce their songs.

-The daw by Image-Line has a great collection of loops and sounds.
+The music production software by Image-Line has a great collection of loops and sounds.
 Also, a significant number of virtual instruments, plug-ins, sampling, and natural beat-making.

 - GarageBand (free)

 GarageBand is the most popular free DAW available; it is, however, available only for MAC OS users.